 OUR IMPACT IN ETHIOPIA

-- More than 60,500 people with antiretroviral treatment programmes.
+- Over 38,000 people with antiretroviral treatment programmes.

 Will you help us end aids?